 The traditional perception of utilities as a bond proxy has had a significant influence on returns Jean-Hugues says that the utilities and infrastructure sectors have experienced an interesting year.
-The main driver of share price moves has been the macro environment rather than company fundamentals, in his view.
+The main driver of share price moves has been the macroeconomic environment rather than company fundamentals (a tale that we have heard from a number of managers across different sectors).
 The one exception to this has been the excitement around progress in AI, an area that EGL has no meaningful exposure to.
-Jean-Hugues says that, in the case of the utilities sector, the traditional perception of utilities as a bond proxy, and as long-duration assets with defensive characteristics, has had a significant influence on returns.
+In the case of the utilities sector, the traditional perception of utilities as a bond proxy, and as long-duration assets with defensive characteristics, has had a significant influence on returns.

 Jean-Hugues feels that in equity investors' minds, at least, the risk of recession has eased over the course of 2023 and the consensus is for a soft landing.
-However, he thinks that this is less true of bond investors where, as we illustrated in Figure 5, yield curves remain inverted (usually a good indicator of economic contraction) in key markets such as the US, Germany and the UK.
+However, this is less true of bond investors where, as we illustrated in Figure 5, yield curves remain inverted (usually a good indicator of economic contraction) in key markets such as the US, Germany and the UK.